mssjo/ipart/README.md

 ## Usage

 Run `ipart.py --help` for usage of the command-line tool.

+The python library provides the functions `opart`, `upart`, `ofpart` and `ufpart` which produce partitions with the corresponding combination of the `-[ouf]` flags of the command-line tool.
-See the docstrings in `ipart/ipart.py` for usage of the python package.
+See the docstrings in `ipart/ipart.py` for details.